geovens/line_feature_demo_public/readme.md

 <a href=https://www.youtube.com/watch?v=AKaphKXfmao><img src=https://img.youtube.com/vi/AKaphKXfmao/0.jpg width=360 height=270 /></a>

+#### Download

+Download the latest commit as a ZIP file ([direct link](https://github.com/geovens/line_feature_demo_public/archive/master.zip)).

 #### Usage

 The demo program runs on 64bit Windows 8 (or newer) with a working 'Kinect for Windows v2' device attached.
 The pre-build and pre-trained binary is under the bin/ folder.
 Visual Studio 2015 C++ runtime might be required.
+For problems and questions please post an issue or contact us.